Screening

 Early Childhood Developmental Screening: A Compendium of Measures for Children Ages Birth to Five (2014)

-This compendium published by OPRE contains information about the reliability and validity of commonly-used developmental screening tools into language easily understood by early childhood practitioners.
+This compendium published by the Office of Planning, Research and Evaluation (OPRE) contains information about the reliability and validity of commonly-used developmental screening tools into language easily understood by early childhood practitioners.
 It discusses the purpose of developmental screening, how it differs from child assessment, and highlights areas in which the field is lacking information on reliability and validity of available tools as applied to different languages and populations.

 Understanding and Choosing Assessments and Developmental Screeners for Young Children Ages 3-5: Profiles of Selected Measures (2011)